mrAibo/bash/README.md

-Here's a GitHub-style documentation for the provided `.bashrc` file:

 # Enhanced .bashrc Configuration

 This `.bashrc` file provides a comprehensive set of configurations, aliases, and functions to enhance your Bash shell experience.
 It includes history management, shell options, custom prompts, and various utility functions.